AmbiqAI/sleepkit/docs/overview.md

 !!! note
     Before running commands, be sure to activate python environment: `poetry shell`.
 On Windows using Powershell, use `.venv\Scripts\activate.ps1`.

-## __1. Download Datasets__
+## <span class="sk-h2-span">1.
+Download Datasets</span>

 !!! note
     In order to download MESA and STAGES datasets, permission must be granted by NSSR.
 Both non-commercial and commercial variants are available for these datasets.
 Once granted permission, please follow [NSSR documentation](https://github.com/nsrr/nsrr-gem) to install their command line `nssr` tool.
 Ensure `nssr` command is available on terminal and authorization token has been supplied.

 The `download` command is used to download all datasets specified in the configuration file.
 Please refer to [Datasets](./datasets.md) for details on the available datasets.